zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Antonin says, “Well, that’s a breach of contract.”
 A “breach” (breach) here means a breaking of – when someone doesn’t follow the con tract.
 The legal expression would be a “breach of contract.”
 He says, “Your onl y recourse might be to take her to court.”
 A “recourse” (recourse) is something  you do in a difficult or challenging situation, but it isn’t really somethin g you want to do.
 It isn’t your first choice.

 “Recourse” is another word you will mostly hear in some sort of legal discussion or read about in something that is talking about le gal issues.
 A “recourse” is something that you can do in order to try to get ou t of a situation.
 “To take someone to court” (court) means to go to the govern ment and complain in the hopes of getting your money back.
-To take someone t o court is “to sue” (sue) them – to go to a judge and say, “This person broke  the contract” – breached the contract – “and I want my money back.”
+To take someone to court is “to sue” (sue) them – to go to a judge and say, “This person broke  the contract” – breached the contract – “and I want my money back.”

 Sandra says, “I’d hate to do that.”
 She doesn’t wan t to do that.
 “I’d rather settle this out of court.”
 “To settle” (settle) something means to solve some problem, to take care of some difficult situation.
 “Out of cour t” means without going to the government, without going to the judge and asking h im to take care of the situation.
 “To settle something out of court” means  to take care of it on your own, without involving the government at all.